dantonnoriega/PubPol590-Sp15/10_fe_w_ps_weights/4_group_task_allcott.md

 	```

 9. **In a separate document, answer the following questions:**
+>*NOTE*: fixed effect models with de-meaned values produces incorrect standard errors.
+They are smaller; sometimes by a lot.
+This produces large smaller p-values from a standard fixed effects model using dummies.
+For this exercise, pretend they are **correct**, and interpret accordingly.
+But, in the real world, know that one must fix the standard errors before believing any p-values.
+Remember, p-values aren't as important as many researchers think.
+That said, it's important to "speak the language" of academics, so might as well practice.
 	10. Compare the coefficient estimates of the treatment-trial interaction variable.
 How did it change after using the weights?
 	11. Interpret the coefficient estimate for the *first* regression *without* weights.
 If you were consulting CER on the effectiveness of the `C4` treatment, what would you conclude?
 	11. Interpret the coefficient estimate for the *second* regression *with* weights.
 If you were consulting CER on the effectiveness of the `C4` treatment, what would you conclude?
 	12. Do you think, given how biased the data was, that the weighted regression coefficient estimate on treatment-trial are believable?
 Please be concise.

 ## Grading